How to Conduct Effective Fire Sprinkler Inspections

 The valves regulate the water flow from the supply through the pipes and then into the sprinklers.
 This component is vital during inspection and maintenance, particularly when isolating a particular section.

-• Check valves ensure the system remains pressurized and ready to operate.
+• Check valves to ensure the system remains pressurized and ready to operate.
 While these should be turned on at all times, turning them off now and then prevents seize-ups.

 • Pressure gauges, located before and after the control valve, measure the pressure within the pipes and must be read monthly and calibrated annually.